jollybard/bloughe/README.md

 ```

 (Because `yesod devel` passes the `library-only` and `dev` flags, matching those flags means you don't need to recompile between tests and development, and it disables optimization to speed up your test compile times).

+## Deployment

+Edit `config/keter.yml` and the directory to be served.
+The default directory is `/srv/blog/`, which you can edit in `src/Foundation.hs`.

+Then, run `yesod keter`.

 ## Documentation